young-rae-kim/CS470_Team_5/README.md

  - Testing: 1000 Images

 ### Architecture
 In the “Show and Tell” paper, the model consists of two parts, which are GoogleNet and LSTM model.
 The role of the GoogleNet is to extract specific features in a picture, and give basic hints of vocabulary for constructing a sentence of the picture.
 LSTM constructs the caption sentence based on the vocabulary hints from the GoogleNet.
-In this section, we will describe the basic concept of GoogleNet and the use of LSTM model in the paper.

 <p align="center">
 <img src="/Readme_image/model.PNG" width=600>